Watermarking Graph Neural Networks via Explanations for Ownership Protection: Methodology

 \textbf{Watermark Location ${\bf idx}$:} Each explanation corresponds to node feature indices.
 It is easiest to watermark indices at non-zero features.
 We advise selecting $\idxwmk$ from the $M$ most frequently non-zero node features across all $\numsub$ watermarked subgraphs.
 Let $\Xwmk = [\Xwmk_1; \Xwmk_2; \cdots \Xwmk_T]$ be the concatenation of node features of the $T$ watermarked subgraphs.
-Then, we define $\idxwmk$ as: where ${\bf x}_j^{wmk}$ is the $j$-th column of $\Xwmk$, $\|\cdot\|_0$ represents the number of non-zero entries in a vector, and $\text{top}_ M(\cdot)$ returns the indices of the $M$ largest values.
+Define $\idxwmk$ as: